-Assam, is one of the largest tea growing region in India, which contributes approx of 52% of the country's total tea production.
+Assam is the largest tea growing region in India, which contributes approx of fifty-two percent of the country's total tea production.

 In fact when Robert Bruce once fell ill during one of his expeditions, the Singphos offered him the same herbal drink which was later discovered to be tea.